flashwing-04/showtime-website/content/ss24/master/m1-gaming-for-future/features.md

 * **Ground water level sensitive game winning conditions**

 Player actions directly influence groundwater levels.
-These influence changes are computed by respecting a data-table though and built to try and mimic somereal-life behavior in the environment.
+These influence changes are computed by respecting a data-table though and built to try and mimic some real-life behavior in the environment.

 * **Reviving species**